 Decorators are powerful things in most programming languages.
 They help us making code more readable and adding functionality to a method or class.
 Basically, decorators are added above the method or class declaration in order to create some behaviour.
 Basically, we differentiate between two kind of decorators: method decorators and class decorators.
-In this tutorial, we will have a look at Class decorators.
+In this tutorial we will look at the class and how a Python decorator works.

 Class decorators are used to add some behaviour to a class.
 Normally, you would use this when you want to add some kind of behaviour to a class that is outside of its inheritance structure – e.g. by adding something that is too abstract to bring it to the inheritance structure itself.